 A Time for Cleaning and Clearing

 Spend some time cleaning out the spaces in your home that tend to get neglected.
-Let go of things that you no longer need, use or love.
+Let go of things that you no longer need, use, or love.
 Open and clear out your closets and storage spaces.
-Clean the corners of your house that gather dust and dirt and trap the old.
+Clean the corners of your house that gather dust and dirt and trap old stagnant energy.

 Create a clean slate in your environment in order to make room for the fresh, new positive energy to flow through your home and environment.

 The earth, sun, and atmosphere give all they have to support and nourish life on this planet.
 Mother Nature provides exactly what all life needs to flourish and thrive.
 She respects life on this planet, but she is also aware of the need to let go of that life when its season comes to an end.

 All of nature, every plant, flower, and tree play an important role and is necessary during the span of its life.
 Yet there is a time when it must be released so that new growth can emerge.